Robynkhan/kaisery-resume/resume-english.md

 * I was committed to design and implement the entire HAL, Windows/Linux platform compatibility and data transition between new and old system。
 * The whole device layer implemented with multi-thread and asynchronous call.
 Every kind of device has a execution thread，and there was a status thread monitoring all execution threads, releasing resources and handling exception if necessary, guaranteeing devices to response fast and be isolated from other components.
 As a result of alpha test, devices were as fast as when they ran in C#.
 * Because we need to display video, I used a JAVA FFmpeg wrapper called Xuggle.
-* Writing most analog device applications, using AWT, for QA auto-testing project without production environment.
+* Written most device simulation applications, using AWT, for QA auto-testing project without production environment.
-* Writing cross platform deployment scheme, including multi-system switch, booting script, device driver installation, etc...
+* Written cross platform deployment scheme, including multi-system switch, booting script, device driver installation, etc...
 * At the alpha test period, I wrote a LINQ to SQL new/old system data transfer app, because old system running on Windows Server using SQL Server , to acquire data consistency.
 * Troubleshooting some technical issues, e.g., analysing jvm heapdump to find out memory leak; using jmc, jvisualvm to monitor jvm status.